ftsrg-rete/rete-lecture-notes/docs/rete-install-basics-en.md

 Launch the installer (Administrator permission are necessary).
 The default values are suitable as-is.

 Launch SmartGit, and choose "Standard (workflow oriented)" style.
 The next window asks for username and email, **use the same as you normally use for Git and GitHub**.
 Next, agree to the license agreement.
-Check `Register existing license`, and click on the "Have an on-premise license server?" text:
+Check `Register existing license`, and click on the "Have an on-premise license server?" text in the bottom right corner:

 ![alt text](docs/figs/install/image-1.png)